jcsandov/jcsandov.github.io/_pages/about.md

 I am a Civil Engineer with a PhD by the University of Edinburgh and the Pontificia Universidad Católica de Chile, and currently an EPSRC fellow at the University of Dundee.

-My research focuses on *theoretical and computational fluid dynamics*, *turbulence*, and *fluid–structure interaction*, combining high-fidelity simulations (DNS, LES, RANS) with dynamical systems analysis.
+My research focuses on **theoretical and computational fluid dynamics**, **turbulence**, and **fluid–structure interaction**, combining high-fidelity simulations (DNS, LES, RANS) with dynamical systems analysis.
 I have extensive experience developing and extending CFD solvers for various fluid phenomena.
-My work spans boundary layer flows, wave–current interaction, fluid dynamics in marine energy applications, and mixing and transport in aquatic environments.
+My work spans:

+- Fluid dynamics in marine energy applications
+- Wave–current interaction
+- Boundary layer flows
+- Mixing and transport in aquatic environments

 <!---
 A data-driven personal website